“We are all basically hedonists.

 The brick came back just as fast.
 Shocked, you jumped backward as it hit in front of your feet and splattered into a thousand shards.

 Dan Wieden’s window was bulletproof, repelling, like every other aspect of the man and his agency, ideas sorely lacking in originality.

 ©1995 David Burn Some rights reserved

 Note: This story was mailed to ten advertising agencies as a job query in 1996.
 One responded.
 Valentine Radford in Kansas City.
-Bob Simon, VR’s Chief Creative Officer at the time invited me to KC and actually had me play basketball against his senior copywriter, Stewart Colovin.
+Bob Simon, VR’s Chief Creative Officer at the time invited me to KC and asked me play basketball against his senior copywriter, Stewart Colovin, which I gladly did.
 Proving, once again, that reality is much stranger than fiction.